-Testimony to its medieval past is its fine collection of later medieval carved stones, now kept in a small shelter in the graveyard where they are safe from the elements, but the shelter is left open to visitors.
+Testimony to its medieval past is its fine collection of later medieval carved stones, now kept in a small shelter in the graveyard where the stones are safe from the elements, and the shelter is open to visitors.

 9] The next pilgrim attraction on the route is Lochgoilhead, whose medieval church was dedicated to The Three Holy Brethren – whoever they were.
 We know nothing of these saints except that there were three of them.
 And maybe they were really brothers.

 10] Moving east and back into the hills above Lochgoilhead, watch out for Clach a’Bhreatunnaich ‘rock of the Briton’ about 1 km to the north (NN217025).
 You might even think it worth crossing to the other side of the glen, across the Donich Water, to pay a visit (though it’s a bit of a struggle getting through the forestry).

 This very large and conspicuous boulder may once have been a boundary-marker between the Gaels of Cowal and the rest of Argyll to the west and the Britons of the kingdom of Strathclyde to the east and south.